DungNguyen05/Economic-Agent/README.md

    - Reduce MAX_CONTEXT_LENGTH in config.py
    - Decrease conversation history length in chatbot.py
    - Use more focused, shorter documents

+4. **Mattermost integration issues**
+   - Check the server logs for webhook processing details
+   - Verify the webhook URL is correctly configured in Mattermost
+   - Ensure network connectivity between Mattermost and your server
+   - Run the test_mattermost_webhook.py script to verify the endpoint

 ## License